asinkxcoswt/shell-script-template/README.md

 # Motivation: Use shell script to record everything.

-Usually when I work with source code in a software project, no matter it is Java, Python or any other languages, there are some infrastructure set up tasks that need the use of shell scriptiing.
+Usually when I work with source code in a software project, no matter it is Java, Python, or any other languages, there are some infrastructure set up tasks that need the use of shell scripting.

 It is very useful to record EVERY shell commands that involve the source code.
 For example, when you initialize a NextJs project, you would write `yarn create next-app your-app`.
 It is not a waste of time to record this in a utility script so that you and your friend know EVERYTHING commands that involve the project.